-Provide effective support for the individual facing the allegation or concern, including appointing a named representative to keep them informed of the progress of the case and considering what other support is appropriate.
-The individual facing the allegation or concern should contact their trade union representative for legal advice and support as well as their GP for welfare counselling or medical advice.
+Provide effective support for the allegation or concern, including representative to keep them the case and considering what The individual facing the contact their trade union advice and support as well as counselling or medical advice.

 Inform the parents or carers of the child/children involved about the allegation as soon as possible if they do not already know (following agreement with children's social care services and/or the police, if applicable).
 The case manager will also inform the parents or carers of the requirement to maintain confidentiality about any allegations made against teachers (where this applies) while investigations are ongoing.
 Any parent or carer who wishes to have the confidentiality restrictions removed in respect of a teacher will be advised to seek legal advice